chakaz/reflang/README.md

 # Reflang - Modern C++ reflection using libclang

 ## TL;DR
-Reflang is a reflection library & tool for C++
+Reflang is a reflection library & tool for modern C++

 ### Enums
-If your program has the following `enum`:
+Lets say you have the following `enum`:

 ```cpp
 	enum class MyEnum